jcaffet/hitman/README.md

 Hitman needs :
 - a VPC
-- a subnet
+- a private subnet

 ## Installation

-1. deploy the cf-hitman-common.yml Cloudformation stack
+1. deploy the cf-hitman-common.yml Cloudformation stack in the central account
 2. build, tag and push the Docker image.
 Follow the information provided in the ECR repository page.
 3. add the list of accounts to nuke in accounts.list file
 4. customize awsnuke-config-template.yaml :
-   - add in the blacklist part the account we will never want to nuke
+   - add in the blacklist part the accounts you will never want to nuke
    - add the resources you to not want to delete.
 Keep the role by Hitman to delete resources
 5. upload both the accounts.list and awsnuke-config-template.yaml files in the create S3 bucket
-6. deploy the cf-hitman-batch.yml Cloudformation stack
+6. deploy the cf-hitman-batch.yml Cloudformation stack in the central account
+7. in each child account (or once we a Stackset), deploy cf-hitman-child-account.yml to deploy the need role to assume

 ## Warning